donnjame/LoanPayoffPredictor/README.md

 # LoanPayoffPredictor
-Using Machine Learning and a Loan Lender dataset from Kaggle, will predict whether someone will pay off a loan or default.
+Using Deep Learning and a Loan Lender dataset from Kaggle, will predict whether someone will pay off a loan or default.